abenz1267/bmv/README.md

 # Bulk-Rename files/folders

 Simple cli-tool to bulk rename files.
-Piped from stdin.
+Piped from stdin, with a processor or simply edit with your editor.

 ## Install